SYK-08/nuttx/README.md

 If you have an environment that supports the Qt or GTK graphical systems (probably KDE or gnome, respectively, or Cygwin under Windows with Qt or GTK installed), then you can also build the graphical kconfig-frontends, kconfig-qconf and kconfig-gconf.
-In these case, you can start the graphical configurator with either:
+In these cases, you can start the graphical configurator with either:

      make qconfig